awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_GettingStarted_section.md

         <bucketName> <key> <objectPath> <savePath> <toBucket>

     Where:
-        bucketName - the Amazon S3 bucket to create. key - the key to use.
+        bucketName - The Amazon S3 bucket to create. key - The key to use.
-        objectPath - the path where the file is located (for example, C:/AWS/book2.pdf).
+        objectPath - The path where the file is located (for example, C:/AWS/book2.pdf).
-        savePath - the path where the file is saved after it's downloaded (for example, C:/AWS/book2.pdf).
+        savePath - The path where the file is saved after it's downloaded (for example, C:/AWS/book2.pdf).
-        toBucket - an Amazon S3 bucket to where an object is copied to (for example, C:/AWS/book2.pdf).
+        toBucket - An Amazon S3 bucket to where an object is copied to (for example, C:/AWS/book2.pdf).
         """

     if (args.size != 4) {
         println(usage)
         exitProcess(1)
     }

     val bucketName = args[0]